ucb-ee192/telemetry-pub/README.md

 `pip install six python-dateutil pyparsing`

 #### On Linux
-For Linux platforms, the required software should be available from the OS package manager.
+For Linux platforms, the required software should be available from the OS package manager

 On Debian-based platforms, including Ubuntu, the installation commands for the necessary packages are:

-`TODO: commands`
+sudo pip install future --upgrade

+sudo pip install matplotlib

 ### Transmitter library setup
 Transmitter library sources are in `telemetry/server-cpp`.
 Add the folder to your include search directory and add all the `.cpp` files to your build.
 Your platform should be automatically detected based on common `#define`s, like `ARDUINO` for Arduino targets and `__MBED__` for mbed targets.